liberda/HTTP.sh/docs/template.md

 Template includes are special, in that you don't have to define them in the array.
 They get processed first to "glue together" one singular template.

-Currently, the path starts at the root of HTTPsh's directory.
-We don't support expanding variables inside the include tag, so for now you'll need to hardcode `{{#app/templates/...}}`.
-This will likely get changed in a future release, starting the path in your namespace.
+The path starts at the root of your namespace (usually `app/`).
+This behavior can be changed, see section "File paths" above.

 **Warning**: No recursion is supported within included templates; This means that you can't have an "include chain".
 Furthermore, some interactions between included templates and loops/ifs are